 Because there is no technology without humanity

 Dawson sounds an important warning.
-The innovation of transhumanism may be part of our DNA, but we must ensure that we remain at the center of what we create, from technology to new ways of working through economic, social and political systems.
+The innovation of transhumanism may be part of our DNA, but we must make sure we remain at the heart of what we create, from technology to new ways of working through economic, social and political systems.